Low Vision Services for Seniors

 Explore the wide range of high quality optical and non-optical devices that can improve visual performance.
 Proper eyeglasses, magnifying devices, reading stands, the proper use of lighting, and re-positioning of work material can reduce strain and fatigue.

 When glasses no longer help, magnification devices, lighting, and techniques might.
 A Functional Vision Assessment performed by a Low Vision Therapist will help you learn about equipment and resources so that you can use your remaining vision to its greatest potential.

 Our Low Vision Therapy helps individuals with mild, moderate and severe visual impairment learn to use the proper low vision devices, low vision techniques and low vision technologies that can improve their quality of life.
 For activities in the home, on the go and in the community, a wide range of resources could be helpful.

 Most services are best provided at the Carroll Center where we have an extensive range of devices and technologies.
 Other options may be available so please contact us to see how we can accommodate your needs.

 New England College of Optometry (NECO) Center for Eye Care

-This clinic offers the full spectrum of low vision care and rehabilitation by NECO Optometrists, Alexis Malkin, O.D., FAAO and Nicole C. Ross, O.D., MSc, FAAO.
+This clinic offers the full spectrum of low vision care and rehabilitation by NECO Optometrists, Nicole Ross, OD, MSc, FAAO and Alicia Donahue, OD.
 Dr. Ross, an optometrist with a specialty in low vision, provides patients with cutting-edge assistive and adaptive technologies and rehabilitative services.
-Dr. Malkin brings with her a strong background in integrating technology into activities of daily living, school-related goals and the vocational setting.
+Dr. Donahue specializes in delivering vision rehabilitation services and working with children and adults who have visual, physical and cognitive disabilities.